Eucalyptus wandoo: Reproduction

 Large masses of white or cream-coloured flowers are produced by the tree between December and May, but individual trees usually flower at different times and the male stamens mature before the female stigmas.
-Flowering occurs between March to June for wandoo found to the north of the Avon Valley, these are known as the winter wandoo.
+Flowering occurs between March and June for wandoo found to the north of the Avon Valley; these are known as the winter wandoo.
 The spring wandoo found to the south of Wandering flower in spring and early summer or from September to January while the summer wandoo, also found to the south of Wandering, flower from January to February.

 Pollination by animals is required by the flowers to set the woody fruit capsules.
 The seeds commonly have a limited dispersal throughout the ecosystem.
 E. wandoo trees found in saline areas and amongst smaller populations are inclined to produce a smaller number of fruits and seeds.

 Pollinators

 Wandoo is pollinated by both birds and insects and has a mixed mating system.
 Trees that are part of smaller populations are found to have noticeably higher pollination levels than trees that are part of larger populations.
-The pollen immigration of smaller fragmented populations are found to have up to 65% of pollen sourced from other populations that are located at a distance of over 1 km apart.
+Up to 65% of pollen that is transferred to plants in fragmented populations is sourced from other populations that are located over 1 km apart.